-Such analytic characteristics are captured in our numerically-computed pairs.
-In the right panel of figure $\ref{fig:inviscid_pairing}$, the $r \tilde{u}_r$ profiles of the critical-layer eigenmodes from two neighboring pairs presented.
-In each pair, the velocity profiles commonly have an abrupt change in slope across an identical interval between two collocation points, whose location matches the critical-layer singularity radius calculated by \eqref{critpoint}.
-The difference in $r_c$ among the neighboring pairs corresponds to the collocation interval, implying their continuous emergence.
-Furthermore, linearly combining these paired eigenmodes, we are able to construct the inner and outer solutions as analytically derived, each of which is approximately zero on $(0,r_c)$ or $(r_c, \infty)$.
-Although their eigenvalues are slightly different, we believe that it is because the finite truncation of the spectral basis function set inevitably imposes purely numerical error that breaks the degeneracy.
-The error is, however, non-physical and becomes negligible as $M \rightarrow \infty$.
+We can observe these analytic characteristics in our numerically computed pairs.
+In the right panel of figure \ref{fig:inviscid_pairing}, we present the $r \tilde{u}_r$ profiles of the critical-layer eigenmodes from two neighboring pairs.
+In each pair, the velocity profiles have an abrupt change in slope across an interval between two collocation points, whose location matches the critical-layer singularity radius calculated by \eqref{sigma_r_c_qvort}.
+The difference in $r_c$ among the neighboring pairs corresponds to the collocation interval, indicating their continuous emergence.
+Furthermore, by linearly combining these paired eigenmodes, we can construct the inner and outer solutions as derived analytically, each of which is approximately zero on $(0,r_c)$ or $(r_c, \infty)$.
+Although their eigenvalues are slightly different, we believe that it is due to the numerical error resulting from the spatial discretisation, which slightly breaks the degeneracy.
+This error decreases with increasing $M$.

-Strictly speaking, the discussion made in this section is limited to infinite $q$ because the analytic results found in \citet[][]{Gallay2020} were verified in the Lamb-Oseen vortex case and we could compare this case only.
-Nonetheless, we remark that the pairing phenomenon is also observable in the finite $q$ case that we tested ($q=4.0$) with the same characteristics.
-For this reason, we conjecture that our discussion can be extended to finite large $q$ cases as long as the neutrally stable linear vortex dynamics persists.
+Strictly speaking, the discussion made here is limited to infinite $q$, because the analytic results found in \citet[][]{Gallay2020} were verified in the Lamb-Oseen vortex case, and we can only compare this case.
+Nonetheless, we remark that we have numerically observed this same pairing phenomenon with finite $q$ (e.g., $q=4.0$).
+We conjecture that the pairing phenomenon exists for values of $q$ where the eigenmodes are all neutrally stable.